t-affeldt/unified_stamina/README.md

--- returns the scale of the stamina bar for display purposes -- a return value of e.g. 20 means that a player has a total value of 20 points at 100% local display_scale = unified_stamina.get_scale()
+-- returns the scale of the stamina bar for display purposes -- a return value of e.g. 20 means that a player has a total value of 20 points at 100% -- returns 100 if no mod with a stamina bar is present local display_scale = unified_stamina.get_scale()
 ```